Spartanburg County, South Carolina

-Spartanburg County is a county located on the northwestern border of the U.S. state of South Carolina.
+Spartanburg County is located on the northwestern border of the U.S. state of South Carolina.
 As of the 2020 census, the population was 327,997, making it the fifth-most populous county in South Carolina.
 Its county seat is Spartanburg.
 Spartanburg County is the largest county within the Spartanburg, SC Metropolitan Statistical Area, which is also included in the Greenville-Spartanburg-Anderson, SC Combined Statistical Area.

 History

 The county was founded in 1785 and was named after the Spartan Rifles (Spartan Regiment) which was a local militia during the American Revolutionary War.
 The largest community and the county seat is Spartanburg, which resides in Upstate South Carolina.

 The ship is named after the county.

+Spartanburg County was the center of the 2025-2026 South Carolina measles outbreak.
+By the end of January 2026, South Carolina exceeded any other state in terms of confirmed measles cases with over 990 cases mostly centered around Spartanburg County.
+The county was ground zero for the largest measles outbreak since 2000, the year that measles was declared eliminated in the United States.
+Spartanburg has been characterized by extensive vaccine skepticism and low vaccination rates; at one school, only 20 percent of students were vaccinated.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 819.74 sqmi, of which 808.34 sqmi is land and 11.40 sqmi (1.39%) is water.